coderefinery/git-collaborative/_episodes/02-distributed.md

 ---
 layout: episode
-title: "Distributed version control"
+title: Distributed version control
 teaching: 20
 exercises: 40
 questions:
-  - "How can we collaborate with people who we might not know yet?"
+  - How can we collaborate with people who we might not know yet?
-  - "What is a fork?"
+  - What is a fork?
-  - "What is a pull request or merge request?"
+  - What is a pull request or merge request?
-  - "What is code review?"
+  - What is code review?
-  - "How do teams collaborate on GitHub or GitLab or Bitbucket?"
+  - How do teams collaborate on GitHub or GitLab or Bitbucket?
 objectives:
-  - "Get a mental representation of what is happening on GitHub."
+  - Get a mental representation of what is happening on GitHub.
-  - "Get comfortable with the forking workflow."
+  - Get comfortable with the forking workflow.
 keypoints:
-  - "Working with multiple remotes is not as scary as it looks."
+  - Working with multiple remotes is not as scary as it looks.
   - "`origin` is just an alias."
-  - "We can add and remove remotes."
+  - We can add and remove remotes.
-  - "We can call these aliases as we like."
+  - We can call these aliases as we like.
-  - "We synchronize remotes via the local clone."
+  - We synchronize remotes via the local clone.
   - "To see all remotes use `git remote -v`."
-  - "If you are more than one person contributing to a project, implement code review."
+  - If you are more than one person contributing to a project, implement code review.
 ---

 ## Distributed version control